JuliaML/LossFunctions.jl/docs/index.rst

 properties such as convexity.
 Furthermore we expose methods to compute their values, derivatives, and second derivatives for single observations as well as arbitrarily sized arrays of observations.
-In the case of arrays a user has the ability to define if an how element-wise loss values are averaged or summed over.
+In the case of arrays a user has the ability to define if and how element-wise results are averaged or summed over.

 From an end-user's perspective one normally does not need to